-Feeding watermelon seeds along with the rest of the watermelon provides a range of other benefits.
-Watermelon contains vitamin A and C, which boosts the immune system and skin health.
+Feeding watermelon seeds along with the rest of the watermelon provides a range of health benefits.
+Watermelon contains vitamins A and C, which boost the immune system and skin health.

 Can Parrots Eat Pomegranate Seeds?

-- Vitamin C
+- Vitamin C.

 Can Parrots Eat Guava Seeds?

 Guava seeds taste sweeter than most others, making them tempting for parrots.
 However, as they’re high in natural sugars, limiting the amount the parrot eats is recommended.

 Guava fruits are native to tropical America, so wild parrots eat guava as part of their natural diet.
 Parrots eat all parts of the fruit, including the seeds.

 Parrots enjoy all parts of the pepper, including the seeds.
 Pepper seeds can heal intestinal lesions and contain high amounts of vitamin A.